 How to apply

-Many Londoners do not have access to the opportunities that this global capital city provides.
-London still has above average unemployment rates; the highest proportion of people in poverty of any UK region exacerbated by the high costs of living; high numbers of Londoners are in low pay, with little chance to progress to better-paid, more secure work; there is continued and persistent gender, race and disability pay gaps; and a high number of Londoners without basic skills in literacy, English language, numeracy and digital skills.
+London has the highest proportion of people in poverty of any UK region, which is exacerbated by the high costs of living.
+There is also continued and persistent gender, race and disability pay gaps; and a high number of Londoners without basic skills in literacy, English language, numeracy and digital skills.

 About the Funders